jriguera/ansible-ironic-standalone/README.md

+## Thanks

+Thanks to all OpenStack community for making this integration possible by creating every piece of software used in this project!

 This is a screenshot of [Ironic WebClient](https://github.com/openstack/ironic-webclient) included with the role `webclient`.

 ![Ironic WebClient](https://github.com/jriguera/ansible-ironic-standalone/blob/master/doc/ironic_webclient.png)

-**Thanks to all OpenStack community for making this integration possible by creating every piece of software used in this project!**

 # Requirements